Society-In-Shadow/ExpressedRealms/Readme.md

 Part 2, you need to do this instead sudo trust anchor --store localhost.crt

-after which, this should return ok openssl verify localhost.crt
+after which, this should return OK openssl verify localhost.crt

 Step 3 does work, but won't work with production stuff